 During the month of March of 2012, Derek Lueking, 24, didn’t show up at work and was not answering his cellphone.
 It was two days later that it was figured out that Derek had checked out of the Microtel Inn and Suites in Cherokee, North Carolina.
 This is located right by the Great Smoky Mountains National Park.
 There was video footage on March 17th that proved this, and also showed that he had a backpack on him.
 That footage is the last anyone saw of Derek.

 His family went to look for him immediately and eventually found his car in the parking lot of a nature area called Newfound Gap.
-Appropriate authorities searched the car and found an abundance of survival gear, that included a lamp, pocket knife, a pack axe, knife sharpener, a tent, a sleeping bag, granola bars, and a survival belt that contained a multi-tool, flash light, and a fire starter rod.
+Appropriate authorities searched the car and found an abundance of survival gear.
+This included a lamp, pocket knife, a pack axe, knife sharpener, a tent, a sleeping bag, granola bars, and a survival belt that contained a multi-tool, flash light, and a fire starter rod.

 They also located pages from a military survival manual, and his wallet that had cash in it.
 He was clearly prepared for a vacation in the wilderness.
 The strange thing was that he’d taken none of his gear with him.
 Another strange clue was a note that was found.
 Derek had written a note that said, ‘Don’t try and follow me.’

 Of course, the authorities ignored the note, and attempted to follow him.
 A huge search party was put together and rangers interviewed campers and hikers in the area, asking if they’d seen Derek, but nothing came from it.
-The day had been a sunny and clear Saturday and with an area full of people, it was odd that nobody had seen him at all.
+The day had been a sunny and clear Saturday and with an area full of people.
+It was odd that nobody had seen him at all.
 This led to the idea that he’d gone off trail and had gotten lost.
 Nobody could figure out why he would go out alone and leave all his brand new equipment behind.
-This was certainly worrying: the trail itself was well-traveled but going off trail into the wilderness greatly decreased his chance of survival, especially without all his tools alongside him.
+This was certainly worrying.
+The trail itself was well-traveled but going off trail into the wilderness greatly decreased his chance of survival.
+Especially without all his tools alongside him.